-At this point, We have solid idea of the project and understand basic people needs and requirements.
+At this point, we have a solid idea of the project and understand basic needs and requirements.

 There’s no better way to understand the people you’re designing for than immersing yourself in their lives and communities.

-It's time to create and validate ideas based on previously conducted research.
+We create and validate ideas based on the previously conducted research.

 1. Journey Map

-Sum up all the interviews and create map of users key moments inside application.
+Sum up all the interviews and create map of users' key moments inside the application.

-Adding visuals to Journey Map help us to figure out missing spots and areas to improvement.
+Adding visuals to the Journey Map helps us identify anything missing as well as areas for improvement.

 3. Defining Solutions

-Prototyping is the key element we use in developing desirable products.
-We use various of prototype types from paper sketches to interactive html sites.
+Prototyping is key to developing desirable products.
+We use various prototypes, from paper sketches to interactive html sites.

-Few quick 30-minute test sessions let us discover and fix the most disturbing blockers.
+30-minute test sessions let us discover and fix any remaining issues.

 Working in agile.